Jacobmpp/Jacobmpp/README.md

 - 👋 Hi, I’m Jacob Holz (@Jacobmpp).
 - 👀 I’m interested in making computers do work for me.
-- 🌱 I’m currently learning AutoHotKey, Python, and how to deal with Windows issues.
+- 🌱 I’m currently learning AutoHotKey, Python, and how to deal with more complex Windows issues.
 - 📫 You can reach me at **Mmmmmpp#3162** on Discord or email or cell if you already have them.